Weather

 What to Do

-Watersports & surfing: The sport of surfing is growing in Peru, and many beach towns north of Lima like Cabo Blanco (home of the "Peruvian pipe"), Chicama, and Mancora offer great surf conditions.
-Kiteboarding, diving, stand-up paddleboarding, and whale- and dolphin-watching are popular as well.
-Keep in mind that ocean temperatures begin to get colder this time of year so you might need a wetsuit.
+Watersports & surfing: The sport of surfing is growing in Peru, and many beach towns north of Lima, like Cabo Blanco (home of the "Peruvian pipe"), Chicama, and Máncora, offer excellent surf conditions.
+Kiteboarding, diving, standup paddleboarding, and whale- and dolphin-watching are also popular.
+Keep in mind that ocean temperatures begin to get colder this time of year, so you might need a wetsuit.

-Sample local cuisine: The guinea pig dish called cuy is Peru’s most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
+Sample local cuisine: The guinea pig dish called cuy is Peru's most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
 Also look for fresh ceviche, stir-fried beef, and creamy chicken.
-Potatoes have been cultivated in the Andes for 10,000 years and there are a dizzying number of types on offer (great with spicy cheese sauce).
-Also, make sure to try the picarones (Peruvian donuts).
+Potatoes have been cultivated in the Andes for 10,000 years, and a dizzying number of types are on offer (great with spicy cheese sauce).
+Also, make sure to try the picarones (Peruvian doughnuts).

-Semana Santa: Since 85-90% of Peruvian's are Catholic, the week leading up to Easter (either March or April) is an especially holy week, where festivities and processions are carried out along the streets (especially in Ayacucho).
+Semana Santa, Nationwide.
+Since 85-90% of Peruvians are Catholic, the week leading up to Easter (either March or April) is an especially holy week, during which festivities and processions are carried out along the streets (especially in Ayacucho).

-Festividad del Señor del los Temblores del Cusco: El Señor de los Temblores, or the Lord of the Earthquakes, is the patron saint of Cusco and the focus of this major Holy Week celebration (either March or April).
-Dating back to an earthquake that took place in 1650, when the town was saved from ruin, a statue of Jesus is removed from Cusco's cathedral and paraded throughout the city.
+Festividad del Señor del los Temblores del Cusco, Cusco.
+The Lord of the Earthquakes is the patron saint of Cusco and the focus of this major Holy Week celebration (either March or April).
+Dating back to an earthquake that took place in 1650, when the town was saved from ruin, a statue of Jesus was removed from Cusco's cathedral and paraded throughout the city.

-National Competition Paso Horse: This weeklong festival in mid-April takes place in the district of Pachacamac and includes a display of favorite horses, prizes, and skill demonstrations.
+National Competition Paso Horse, Pachacamac.
+This weeklong festival in mid-April takes place in the district of Pachacamac and includes a display of favorite horses, prizes, and skill demonstrations.
 Horsemen parade their horses with Peruvian coastal dances like the Marinera, with the use of handkerchiefs as props.

 More Helpful Information